 Lung restoration treatment™ from the Lung Health Institute can help reduce inflammation and improve your ability to breathe, so you can resume the physical activities you love.
 This treatment works by using a small sample of your blood and concentrating its platelets and plasma.
 This concentrated mix of plasma and platelets are introduced back into your system with cells from your body to target lung infection and reduce inflammation.

-Contact us today if you would like to learn more about lung restoration treatment™ and how we can help you Breathe Easier™.
+Contact us today if you would like to learn more about Cellular Therapy™ and how we can help you Breathe Easier™.